 - Dispute resolution procedures.

 Negotiate Your Franchise Agreement and Know the Risks Before You Sign

 After reviewing your FDD and franchise agreement, we will provide you a written summary of our key findings, including pointing out any red flags.
 We will then provide consultation in person or over videoconference to review the findings and answer any questions you have.
 We will walk you through the risks of your selected franchise system and franchising in general during that consultation.

 We will also provide you a list of recommended terms to negotiate.
 Whether your selected franchisor will negotiate the terms of the franchise agreement often depends on its size and how in-demand its franchises are.
 This is where it pays to have a franchise attorney rather than a general practitioner.
 Franchisors will not negotiate with attorneys who don’t understand the franchising relationship and attempt to negotiate everything in the franchise agreement.
 Unfortunately, an attorney like that can charge you a fortune.
 Often you will not receive any concessions from the franchisor.

 Our approach is to hone in on key provisions that have big impacts that franchisors are known to negotiate.
 We understand where there might be leeway to negotiate part of the franchise agreement, and we understand which provisions result in the greatest risk to a franchisee.
 We will use our expertise to help you negotiate those points and increase your likelihood of getting more favorable terms.

-We currently charge a flat fee of $2400 for the franchise legal review, which includes everything discussed, including the consultation, a written summary of findings and a list or addendum of revised terms.
+We currently charge a competitive flat fee for the franchise legal review, which includes everything discussed, including the consultation, a written summary of findings and a list or addendum of revised terms.